demonzblood007/groundtruth-AI-Hackathon/README.md

 **The Pain:** By the time a report reaches decision-makers, the data is already old.
 Problems go unnoticed for days.

-> **My Solution:** **GroundTruth AI** — an autonomous multi-agent system that ingests any data source (CSV, SQL, PDF) and generates complete executive reports with AI-driven narratives.
+> **My Solution:** **H-OOI** — an autonomous multi-agent system that ingests any data source (CSV, SQL, PDF) and generates complete executive reports with AI-driven narratives.
 Drop a file, get a deck.

 ---